ivanegam/PongWithMe/Project 6 Update.md

 * added a top 5 leaderboard (Ivane)

 #### Changes or issues encountered<br/>
 So far, we have not deviated from our project plan.
 However, we are re-considering some of the patterns proposed in project 5.
+We are having trouble trying to figure out how to handle paddle and ball collision, but this will likely be resolved before project 7.
+We decided to implement a MVC pattern for the Game, Menu, and Leaderboard since that is a common pattern for modern JavaFX development, particularly when using FXML files.

 #### Pattern use<br/>
 The following patterns are present: singleton for the game timer and the MVC pattern for the overall game design.
 The MVC pattern was the natural